pawap90/blog-articles/20210126-mongodb-animated-update-array/2021-01-26-mongodb-arrays-animated-update-array.md

 # Try it yourself

 I created a repo to try MongoDB queries in memory using Node.js with Jest and MongoDB Node driver.
-I use tests to execute the query and verify if everything was correctly updated.
+I used tests to execute the query and verify that everything was correctly updated.
 I also included a logger that prints the updated documents in the console displaying the changes that were applied using diff highlight syntax:

 ![The difference of a MongoDB document after being updated](https://i.imgur.com/8yGmVkY.png)